mojaloop/documentation/discussions/workbench.md

 **Outputs: (How can the Mojaloop OSS Community better serve these players?)**
 - Understand how Mojaloop and Wholesale APIs fit together (or don't)
-- take them from little to no understanding of Mojaloop -> demonstrating real world prototypes
+- take them from little to no understanding of Mojaloop -> demonstrating real prototypes

 **Inputs: (what are the things that we need to do to meet these goals)**
+- [todo - I don't know how these differ from above]

 ## OSS Lab/Workbench efforts alongside others